nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 There are 2 common ways within NOAA Fisheries to set up R cmd check.

-The first approach is using [`usethis::use_github_action(name = "check-standard")`](https://usethis.r-lib.org/reference/use_github_action.html) to generate a GitHub action workflow file that runs R CMD check using the latest version of R on 3 operating systems (Linux, Windows, and Mac) and using the development version of R and the 1 older version of R on Linux only.
+The first approach is using [`usethis::use_github_action(name = "check-standard")`](https://usethis.r-lib.org/reference/use_github_action.html) to generate a GitHub action workflow file that runs R cmd check using the latest version of R on 3 operating systems (Linux, Windows, and Mac) and using the development version of R and the 1 older version of R on Linux only.
 This approach is best for users who may want to customize the workflow file or require custom dependencies or options because the user can edit the GitHub Actions file as they please.
 You will be responsible for maintaining the GitHub Action on your repository, as updates are NOT pushed automatically from `usethis::use_github_action("check-standard")`.

 Alternatively, [ghactions4r::use_r_cmd_check()](https://nmfs-ost.github.io/ghactions4r/reference/use_r_cmd_check.html) can be used to generate a "caller" GitHub Action workflow file that calls a reusable workflow.
 This package is maintained by staff within NOAA Fisheries' Office of Science and Technology.
 This approach is best for users who want to use a standard workflow and do not want to maintain their own action.
 The benefit of this approach is that the bulk of the workflow is maintained within the ghactions4r package, and users can [open issues in the ghactions4r repository](https://github.com/nmfs-ost/ghactions4r/issues/) to report problems in running the workflow.
 Changes to the ghactions4r workflow are pushed automatically to the user by modifying the reusable workflow within ghactions4r.

-#### Sample Data
+#### 5. Sample Data Provided

 For each tool, provide at least one sample input dataset and the corresponding application results.
-Include instructions on how to run the application with the dataset, a description of the results and/or a results dataset or plot for comparison.
+Include instructions on how to run the application with the dataset, a description of the results, and/or a results dataset or plot for comparison.

-#### Usability tests
+#### 6. Usability Tests

 Provide information about usability tests that have been conducted, what was found, and what changes were made as the result of the usability tests.